 What draws people to the inner quest?
 Many people think the spiritual quest call is a latent primal desire.
 It’s what Joseph Campbell calls the Hero’s Journey.
 Do you hear this call?

 An archetype is a template, pattern, or blueprint of a significant process.
-It’s a process that resonates with us on a primal level, and we find it in both ancient and modern popular stories.
+These processes often resonate with us on a primal level.
+The Hero’s Journey is an archetype that we find in both ancient and modern stories.
 Come and see if it doesn’t resonate with you.

 The Hero’s Journey Archetype

 “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: The hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” — Joseph Campbell, The Hero of a Thousand Faces

 Joseph Campbell tells us about the archetype we encounter in many of the most popular stories.
 It’s the same theme over thousands of years and across cultures.
 They all share the same formula.
 It’s a pattern we know as the hero’s journey.
 Even if you’ve never heard of it before, you’ve seen it works like The Avatar, Star Wars, and Harry Potter.

 “The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land, Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts.” — Joseph Campbell

 We use the above quote to start every new group.
 It sets the tone and mission for the beginning of our spiritual quest.
 If you hear the call, then you are not alone.
 You can use it too.
 It has sparked the spiritual journey for many people.